It seems like we hear it everywhere we go online as marketers: It’s all about growth.

 12. You don’t have a partner strategy.

-This simple, exponential approach is often overlooked.
+The bath sounds basic.
+But this simple, exponential approach is often overlooked.
 We tell ourselves things like we’re not big enough yet.
 Or we need more content first.
+But there is no time like the present to start building these relationships that will blossom into reciprocal arrangements.

 Partnerships are generally a good area to focus on as soon as you have a compelling website and a small following.
 Your partners may change over time, but there will always be others in the same boat as you.